-

 A working week runs from Monday 00:00 to Sunday 24:00.

-Rest Periods Unless an exemption applies, employees are entitled to the following rest periods: - 11 hours’ uninterrupted rest per day.
-The 11 hours rest period may be shortened to a minimum of 8 hours once every 7 days, but this may only be done if it is necessary for work;
+Rest Periods Unless an exemption applies, employees are entitled to the following rest periods: · 11 hours’ uninterrupted rest per day.
+The 11 hours rest period may be shortened to a minimum of 8 hours once every 7 days, but this may only be done if it is necessary for the work concerned;

-Pension rights There is a state pension scheme (in Dutch: “AOW”) which gives the right to receive a monthly pension to a person who reaches the minimum required age of 66 years and 7 months in 2022.
-An employer is, in principle, not obliged to provide a supplementary pension scheme to its employees on top of the AOW.
-This is voluntarily and will, amongst other things, depend on the choices of the employer, the approach of competitors in the labor market and on how much such a scheme will cost.
+Pension rights The Dutch state pension scheme (in Dutch: “AOW”) automatically insures everyone living or working in the Netherlands when reaching the minimum required age of 67 years in 2026.
+Most employees accumulate a supplementary pension through their employer.
+It is however not obligatory for the employer to supplement the state pension of its employees.
 If, however, a company operates in a certain line of industry where either a collective bargaining agreement applies or a pension fund has been declared mandatorily applicable, then the company may be obliged to participate in an industry pension scheme.
 In those situations, the employer should meet the conditions as described in the collective bargaining agreement or the decree that declares the pension fund mandatorily applicable, including the obligation to provide a specific collective private pension scheme.

-Discrimination Employers are protected against discrimination on the basis of the following protected characteristics: - Religion or belief;
+Discrimination Employees are protected against discrimination based on the following protected characteristics: - Religion or belief;

 - Political beliefs;